This is a new Beta development release, fixing recently discovered bugs.

 MySQL Cluster:

-Given a table mytbl
+Given a table mytbl in a database

-on a MySQL Server acting as an SQL node
+mydb on a MySQL Server acting as an SQL node

 in a MySQL Cluster, then, following multiple ALTER